HCC: A Language-Independent Hardening Contract Compiler for Smart Contracts: Conclusion

+Low-level calls to transfer Ether may result in the execution of another smart contract.
+Execution failure of the callee smart contract reverts the Ether transfer and state changes of the callee contract, while the caller resumes execution.
+The absence of exception handling can result in locked Ether or denial of service because the caller updates its state despite the transfer being reverted~\cite{swc-113}.
+Consider \Cref{lst:unchecked}: the call at \Cref{line:ncall} may fail and \emph{msg.sender} does not receive the funds.
+However, without the checks inserted by \toolname (green highlights), the state update at \Cref{line:upd} happens regardless of the calls' success.
+Even worse, this state inconsistency might lead to locked Ethers, i.e., funds that cannot be removed from the smart contract. \toolname detects this vulnerability by collecting all low-level call expressions from the CPG that are top-level expressions in a statement.
+All of them indicate that the call is neither stored in a variable nor checked immediately:

+To mitigate the vulnerability, \toolname wraps the low-level call in a \emph{require} statement, only allowing resumption of the smart contract if the low-level call succeeds (\Cref{line:ncall,line:ncheck}).

-Integer bugs occur when the result of an arithmetic operation grows either greater (integer overflow) or lower (integer underflow) than the size of the target type allows~\cite{swc101}.
-There is also an integer bug that is not introduced through arithmetic operations, the integer truncation bug~\cite{cwe-197}.
-This bug can occur when an integer value of a certain size is converted into an integer value with a lower size, e.g., when a \emph{uint16} is type-casted to \emph{uint8}.
-Our prototype implementation of \toolname hardens against \emph{all} of these integer bugs.
+Integer bugs typically occur when the result of an arithmetic operation grows greater (overflow) or lower (underflow) than the size of the type allows~\cite{swc101}.
+Integer truncation bugs~\cite{cwe-197}, on the other hand, do not result from arithmetic operations but can occur when an integer value of a certain size is converted into an integer value with a lower size, e.g., when an \emph{uint16} is type-casted to \emph{uint8}.
+Our prototype implementation of \toolname hardens against \emph{all} types of integer bugs.

-Note that while manually patching integer bugs is straightforward as libraries for safe integer arithmetic are readily available, smart contracts typically involve a large number of integer arithmetic, which makes it a tedious task.
-Consider the BEC Token contract which was actively exploited~\cite{bec-report} due to an integer overflow bug even though the contract already utilized a library for safe integer arithmetic; the developers however missed a vulnerable multiplication.
+While integer bugs can be prevented using readily available libraries, the handling of those is not straightforward.
+For example, the BEC Token contract was actively exploited~\cite{bec-report} due to an integer overflow bug even though the contract already utilized a library for safe integer arithmetic.
 We provide a detailed investigation of \toolname's effectiveness against this exploit in \Cref{sub:patch-effectiveness}.

-\paragraph{Integer Bug Analysis.} To detect arithmetic bugs, \toolname first queries the CPG for all nodes that represent an arithmetic expression.
-This includes the following 5 standard operations: addition, subtraction, multiplication, exponentiation and division.\footnote{While exponentiation and division are not hardened, we need to recursively analyze also both operands for overflows.} \toolname collects the nodes representing the arithmetic operations, and also recursively handles the left-hand and right-hand side expressions of each arithmetic operation.
-Additionally, \toolname also collects the statement containing the integer operation as the default mitigation point.